Welcome to the College of Sciences! Your journey at ODU has just begun!

 CoS students approach Freshmen Monarch Orientation a little differently!

-Make sure that you complete all the placement tests in advance of your Monarch Orientation day
+1.)
+Make sure that you complete all the placement tests before your Monarch Orientation day

 It's important to equip yourself with tech that is fully capable of supporting your studies as a College of Sciences student.
 The University student computing Technology Guidelines can help you determine what you'll need.